welchcode/ApplyToApplyInstantly/README.md

 This project is intended to allow users to automatically apply to 'apply instantly' jobs Indeed houses on its website.
 So far this project features a web scraper, using BeautifulSoup, to find jobs that are classified as 'apply instantly' and that are classified based on user's input parameters.
 Currently this program returns a list of jobs to the user that are classified as 'Apply instantly,' as well as links to each job.
+At the current time, indeed has no way to sort by 'Apply instantly.'
+This program helps to solve that issue.

 For Mac/Windows users: hold control over the link and click apply